 Escaping Scientology isn’t just getting out of the compound, it’s being disconnected from family, it’s overcoming the slander and harassment of church officials that end up on the Internet, and it’s starting your own life with no real foundation.
 Most members spend their whole lives in Scientology and they don’t know anything else.
 They leave with no education, no money, no friends, or any idea about how the real world works.
 It's a harrowing journey many of us will never understand.

 In 2013, actress Leah Remini announced to the world she was leaving the Church of Scientology.
-Remini was a Scientologist for 30 years, and she wasn’t afraid of the retaliation she knew would come her way when she revealed the controlling and abusive nature of the cult.
+Remini was a Scientologist for 30 years, and she wasn’t afraid of the retaliation she knew would come her way when she revealed the controlling nature of the cult.

 After innocently asking why David Miscavige's wife, Shelly Miscavige, wasn’t in attendance at Tom Cruise and Katie Holmes wedding, Remini was met with a harsh scolding.
 She was basically told she wasn’t high enough in the pecking order to ask about the leader’s wife.
 Not only did this make her more curious about Shelly’s whereabouts, but it also made her start to question many things about the organization.
 The more she questioned and researched, the more she realized she was living a lie.